Recently, I moved into a house that is more than 100 years old. Eventually, it will be my dream home, but at the moment, it needs a lot of work.

-Beyond these financial issues, many companies setting up their own TMS dramatically underestimate how much data they’re going to receive.
+Beyond these financial issues, many companies setting up their own TMS dramatically underestimate how much data they will receive.
 Information is good, but all the information in the world is useless without someone to sift through it and glean real-world insights.
-Expect to invest even more in analytical resources required to turn the flood of data generated by a TMS into usable metrics that can contribute to your success.
+Expect to invest even more in the analytical resources required to turn the flood of data generated by a TMS into usable metrics that can contribute to your success.

-We recently worked with a larger retailer that had gone down the path toward a TMS without a full understanding of these common hurdles.
-This client had acquired Oracle’s TMS but quickly realized it didn’t have the internal IT resources necessary to get the system operational.
+We recently worked with a larger retailer that had gone down the path toward a TMS without a complete understanding of these common hurdles.
+This client acquired Oracle’s TMS but quickly realized it didn’t have the internal IT resources necessary to operationalize the system.
 We were able to step in and integrate with the client’s enterprise resource planning system, eventually completing the implementation using our own suite of solutions.

 5 Reasons to Look for a Logistics Partner

-It’s easy to watch several episodes of “Property Brothers” or “Fixer Upper” and feel inspired to renovate your home, but the reality is far more difficult than television makes it seem.
-In reality, a DIY renovation can quickly swell beyond the initial scope of the project.
+It’s easy to watch several episodes of “Property Brothers” or “Fixer Upper” and feel inspired to renovate your home, but the reality is far more complicated than television makes it seem.
+A DIY renovation can quickly swell beyond the initial scope of the project.

-- Cost: A wise man once said, “If you think hiring a professional is expensive, try hiring an amateur.”
+- Lower Transportation Costs: A wise man once said, “If you think hiring a professional is expensive, try hiring an amateur.”
 This statement applies to any enterprise-level software solution, but it’s particularly true for a TMS.
-Working with an LSP might seem more expensive at first glance, but consider the potential long-term costs of a poorly executed implementation.
+Working with an LSP might seem more expensive at first, but consider the potential long-term costs of a poorly executed implementation.
 Cost savings is the most important reason any business implements improvements to their shipping processes.

-- Industry insights: An LSP lives and breathes logistics every single day.
-In addition to adapting to new regulations like the ELD mandate, an LSP can help companies make the most of the latest technologies, such as real-time tracking, modern TMS software, and blockchain.
+- New Industry Insights: An LSP lives and breathes logistics every single day.
+In addition to adapting to newer regulations like the ELD mandate, an LSP can help companies make the most of the latest technologies, such as real-time tracking, modern TMS software, and blockchain.
 Every organization’s supply chain is unique and complex, so working with a broad array of clients allows LSPs to develop and perfect industry-leading practices.

-- Peace of mind: As with any project, it’s crucial to weigh out how confident you feel in your ability to accomplish the job at hand.
-While I might feel comfortable changing out a few light fixtures in my house, I’d definitely want to bring in an electrician to handle major rewiring.
+- Peace of Mind: As with any project, it’s crucial to weigh out how confident you feel in your ability to accomplish the job at hand.
+While I might feel comfortable changing a few light fixtures in my house, I’d want to bring in an electrician to handle significant rewiring.
 When it’s time to implement your TMS, consider whether you want to tackle the task or outsource it to an expert in the field.
 Sometimes, it’s worth the investment to know that the job is done correctly.

-For the majority of companies, it makes a lot of sense to recruit an LSP to facilitate transportation management instead of taking a DIY approach.
+For most companies, it makes a lot of sense to recruit a logistics partner to facilitate transportation management instead of taking a DIY approach.
 This strategy can lead to lower costs, quicker implementation, and a higher degree of reliability than purchasing your own TMS.
-For more information on teaming up with an experienced logistics partner, request a demo today.